ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/configurations/anu-tub.md

 # ANU-TUB, an idealised sector model

+The purpose of this page is to demonstrate how to:
+1. run an ANU-TUB model with a MOM6 ocean only executable provided by ACCESS-NRI; and/or
-The purpose of this page is to demonstrate how to set up the ANU-TUB model up with a MOM6 executable of the user's choice on gadi.
+1. set up the ANU-TUB model up with a MOM6 executable of the user's choice on gadi.

 ## ANU-TUB configurarion details